Help! Small Business Saturday doesn’t work for my boring, old business

-- If you’re a marketing company (like me – shameless plug) you might offer a free eBook about how to get ready for Small Business Saturday.
+- If you’re a marketing company (like me – shameless plug) you might have an eBook about how to get ready for Small Business Saturday.

 There are lots of things you can do to show off your expertise; you just have to find the right way for your business, plus a creative way to promote it.
 This brings me to my next point.